Package Management

 Let’s say we want to use the google-oauth2 package from hackage to add Google OAuth to our application.
 We can install the package in our project by adding it to haskellPackages

-in our default.nix
+in our flake.nix

 :